totoantibes/LumixCameraAscomDriver/LumixCamera/ReadMe.md

 	a) set it to "M"
 	b) connect to a wifi network (best if local hotspot_
 	c) Camera waits for an app to connect
+	d) best if camera is set to manual focus too.
+	e) make sure there is an SD card too. (this error is not handled yet)
 2) on the PC
 	a) launch the Imaging SW (e.g. APT)
 	b) chose the LumixG80 Ascom from the chooser window